-The estimates for the useful lives and related depreciation charges for property, plant and equipment are based on commercial and other factors which could change significantly as a result of innovations and in response to market conditions.
-The depreciation charge is increased where useful lives are less than previously estimated lives, or the carrying amounts written off or written down for technically obsolete items or assets that have been abandoned.
+An assessment is made for the reporting year whether there is any indication that the asset may be impaired.
+If any such indication exists, an estimate is made of the recoverable amount of the asset.
+The recoverable amounts of cash-generating units is the higher of its fair value less costs of disposal or its value in use which incorporate a number of key estimates and assumptions.
 It is impracticable to disclose the extent of the possible effects.
 It is reasonably possible, based on existing knowledge, that outcomes within the next reporting year that are different from assumptions could require a material adjustment to the carrying amount of the balances affected.
-The carrying amount of property, plant and equipment at the end of the reporting year is disclosed in Note 13.
+The carrying values of property, plant and equipment, other intangible assets and right-of-use assets at the end of the reporting year are disclosed in Note 13, Note 14 and Note 15 respectively.